Questions

 Answers

-- Applicants must have a CDR policy distinct from any existing privacy or information security policy (as per rule 7.2(2) of the CDR Rules).
-Any document prepared for the purpose of an accreditation application must specifically address CDR requirements as set out in the CDR Rules and guidelines, including the OAIC’s guidance on Privacy Safeguard 1.
+- Applicants must have a CDR policy in the form of a document that is distinct from any existing privacy or information security policy (as per rule 7.2(2) of the CDR Rules).
+Any document prepared for the purpose of an accreditation application must specifically address CDR requirements as set out in the CDR Rules and Accreditation Guidelines, including the OAIC’s guidance on Privacy Safeguard 1.

 Comments